particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="WiFi.selectAntenna"}}

 {{note op="start" type="note"}}

-This function does not work on the P2 and Photon 2.
-Use BLE.selectAntenna() to set the antenna for both BLE and Wi-Fi.
+On ths P2 and Photon 2 this is only supported on Device OS 5.3.2 and later.

 The Argon (Gen 3) does not have an antenna switch for Wi-Fi; it can only use an external antenna.
 There is a separate setting for the Argon BLE antenna (BLE.selectAntenna).